 Customer experience has become a buzz word in recent years, with businesses prioritizing customer experience above all else to attract and retain loyal customers.
 If you’re in IT customer service, you might wonder how your job fits into this new business culture.
+What is customer service?
+What about customer experience?
 Here’s what you need to know about the relationship between customer experience and customer service, with how it relates to you as an IT customer service professional.

 What is Customer Experience?

 The customer experience is the sum of a person’s interactions with a brand across multiple channels, with multiple people, at multiple touchpoints.
 It’s the feeling evoked by a brand or the promised lifestyle that draws in the customer.
 Customer experience has become so important recently because of the global economy – in a world with endless competition, products are no longer unique.
 It’s the customer’s experience that makes one company stand out from another and keeps customers coming back time and again.
 Each business has its own unique take on what they want their “customer experience” to be, but they all have one thing in common: It must be positive.

 What is Customer Service?

 Customer service is the process of helping a client or customer with a question, serving them to meet a need, or helping them solve a problem.
 Customer service is a reactive interaction with a customer, usually customer-initiated when they reach out for help.